Lets talk Coatbridge with Lanarkshire Law Estate Agents

-We believe it is important to know local towns and what draws people in as well as factors that make properties more appealing in these locations.
+Lanarkshire Law Estate Agents believe it is important to know local towns and what draws people in as well as factors that make properties more appealing in these locations.
 This can range from shopping facilities to local schools.
 Below we have compiled a list of some local areas we cater to and some facts that give a better understanding of the area and the housing market.

-Coatbridge has a population of over 46,000 residents.
+Coatbridge: Has a population of over 46,000 residents.